Research for the Norwegian Food Safety Authority

-- A CV for the project manager, using the designated template found at the bottom of this page.
+- The CV of the project manager using the standard template available for download at the end of the call.

-- CVs for key project participants, using the designated template found at the bottom of this page;
+- The CVs of key members of the project using the standard template available for download at the end of the call.

-- A proposal for up to three referees who are presumed to be impartial and qualified to review the grant proposal.
+- Proposals for up to three referees who are considered qualified to assess the application.

 • Scientific creativity and originality.

 • Novelty and boldness of hypotheses or research questions.